theirc/airbel/src/_projects/scan.md

       On March 13, the SCAN Consortium and Stichting Vluchteling hosted an event highlighting the experiences of three INGOs using SCAN to address questions about value-for-money in the field, and use SCAN results to inform program decision-making.
-More than 40 attendees conducted for the five-hour webinar.
+More than 40 attendees connected for the five-hour webinar.
 Videos from these webinar sessions is available at the link.
   - date: 2020-03-01 00:00:00